 Ovarian stimulation and IUI is routinely conducted in the Cayman Islands and, for many people, may be a good option that is not too expensive.

-IVF is the next option if IUI did not work or if IVF has to be your first option.
-Reasons to go straight to IVF include: severe cases of male infertility, poor ovarian reserve, blocked fallopian tubes, an egg donor is being used or a surrogate is needed among other things.
+IVF is the next option if IUI did not work (or a first option for some people).
+Reasons to go straight to IVF include severe cases of male infertility, poor ovarian reserve, blocked fallopian tubes, an egg donor is being used, or a surrogate is needed, amongst other things.

 Once you have decided to consider IVF, finding the right clinic for you may require some research.
 Cayman Fertility Centre is a full spectrum clinic providing the latest IVF technology and is the only local practice that offers IVF.
-A few other Caribbean countries have IVF centres, including Barbados, and the US and UK have numerous options.
+A few other Caribbean countries have IVF centres, including Barbados.
+The US and UK also have numerous options.

 1) ovarian stimulation

 5) hormonal support of the pregnancy and pregnancy test

 Guidelines of the step-by-step process of IVF can be found online or you can talk to your OB/GYN.
 You may also want to consider the additional step of Preimplantation Genetic Testing (PGT, formerly called PGS).
 This is where the DNA of an embryo is screened for abnormal chromosomes.
 Embryos with abnormal chromosomes often end up in a failed treatment cycle, or a miscarriage, or the child may have a condition such as Down Syndrome.

 Visit the following websites for more information on IVF: www.plannedparenthood.org/learn/pregnancy/fertility-treatments/what-ivf, www.britishfertilitysociety.org.uk and also www.reproductivefacts.org.

 If neither of these options are possible, there are some alternative routes available: